 The night after we put the house on the market in April, I was raised, as they say in Freemasonry, to the Sublime Degree of Master Mason.
 It was one of the more interesting and meaningful journeys I had taken to that point.

 These have not been the easiest six months in my life.
 Not that they were particularly difficult, just stressful.
 We had a wedding, a planning process I was not prepared for.
 I spent three weeks laid up with poison ivy (they gave me steroids and everything).
-The house didn't sell, and now we're going through the process of trying to get it rented and figuring out our next chapter.
+The house didn’t sell, and now we’re deciding whether to sell it to a real estate investment company (read more on how that works here) or whether to start going through the process of trying to get it rented.
+Whichever we choose, it will help us to figure out our next chapter.

 There are other things, too, perhaps more personal, that I won’t get into.
 At any rate, things in the Shear household have been largely chaotic for a while, and to this point, the lessons of Masonry have been a good focus.